-A man sunbathes on Levante Beach in Benidorm, Spain In the first photo, none of the loungers have been taken.
+In the first photo, none of the loungers have been taken.
 In the second one, all of the loungers had been taken, but only two people were using the beds.

 Bild helpfully identified three loungers it believed to belong to Brits with a red ring.
 Two of the offending towels that had been circled showed either the Union Jack or the flag of St George.